Horizon Scanner

 On 4 March 2025, the Digital Markets, Competition and Consumers Act 2024 (Commencement No 2 Regulations) 2025 were made, bringing into force several provisions of the Digital Markets, Competition and Consumers Act.

-From 6 April 2025, the Regulations have introduced a new unfair commercial practices regime – the material changes include of note to developers include:
+From 6 April 2025, the Regulations have introduced a new unfair commercial practices regime – the material changes of note to developers include:

 • the ban of drip pricing (showing consumers a headline price and then introducing additional mandatory charges, all of which now must be included in the headline price); and